calabash/ios-smoke-test-app/README.md

 Smoke testing for Calabash iOS and Calabash iOS Server.

-This repo is very large because the Calabash binaries are updated often during testing and debuging.
+This repo is very large because the Calabash binaries are updated often during testing and debugging.
 There is really no way around this.
 You can improve your experience by making a shallow clone using the `--depth` flag.
 Maintainers may need to make a much deeper clone.